-INCOME TAX TRAP FOR PREMATURE GIFT OF HOUSE
+INCOME TAX & PROPERTY TAX TRAP FOR PREMATURE GIFT OF HOUSE

 WAYS TO HANDLE THE FAMILY HOME TRANSFER